On the solutions of universal differential equation by noncommutative Picard-Vessiot theory: Introduction

-The objective of this work, in continuation of \cite{PVNC,CM} and further explanation on the short text \cite{QTS12}, is to explicit solutions, for \textit{universal} differential equation (see \eqref{NCDE} bellow, when solution exists) using, in particular, the Volterra expansions like for Chen series.
-Ultimately, applied to \textit{universal} Knizhnik-Zamolodchikov equations (see \eqref{KZn} bellow, \cite{Brown,Furusho,racinet}), it provides by \textit{d\'evissage} the unique grouplike solution satisfying asymptotic conditions, \textit{i.e.} solutions of\footnote{KZ is an abbreviation of V. Knizhnik and A. Zamolodchikov.} $KZ_n$ are obtained using solutions of $KZ_{n-1}$ and the noncommutative generating series of hyperlogarithms \cite{Linz,lappo}.
-These solutions are obtained using a Picard-Vessiot theory of noncommutative differential equations \cite{PVNC} and various factorizations of Chen series, for which almost notations of noncommutative formal power series arise from \cite{berstel,lothaire,reutenauer,viennotgerard}.
+Providing more explanations concerning the short text \cite{QTS12} and continuing the work of \cite{CM}, this work consists of expliciting solutions of universal differential equation (see \eqref{NCDE} below, when the solutions exist) using in particular Volterra expansions for the Chen series.
+Ultimately, applied to the universal Knizhnik-Zamolodchikov (see \eqref{KZn} below, \cite{etingof}), this provides by \textit{d\'evissage} (\textit{i.e.} solutions of\footnote{KZ is an abbreviation of V. Knizhnik and A. Zamolodchikov.} $KZ_n$ are obtained by use of solutions of $KZ_{n-1}$ and the noncommutative generating series of hyperlogarithms \cite{Linz}) the unique grouplike solution satisfying asymptotic conditions.
+These solutions use a Picard-Vessiot theory of noncommutative differential equations \cite{orlando} and various factorizations of Chen series, for which, in Section \ref{combinatorialframeworks} below, almost notations of formal series, on the noncommutative variables belonging to the alphabet $\calT_n=\{t_{i,j}\}_{1\le i<j\le n}$ and with coefficients in a ring $(\calA,1_{\calA})$, arise in \cite{berstel,lothaire,reutenauer,viennotgerard}.
+In particular, the rings \footnote{ The ring $\ncs{\calA}{\calT_n}$ is additionally endowed with the discrete topology, \textit{i.e.} $\abs{S-T}=2^{-\varpi(S-T)}$, for $S,T\in\ncs{\calA}{\calT_n}$, where $\varpi(S)$ is the valuation of a series $S$ \cite{berstel}.} of (Lie) series and of (Lie) polynomials over $\calT_n$, are denoted, respectively, by ($\ncs{\calL ie_{\calA}}{\calT_n}$ and $\ncp{\calL ie_{\calA}}{\calT_n}$) $\ncs{\calA}{\calT_n}$ and $\ncp{\calA}{\calT_n}$.
+According to different contexts in Section \ref{universalequation} below, the ring $\calA$ can be incarnated in the ring of complex numbers, $(\C,1)$, or in the ring of holomorphic functions over $\calV$ (denoted by $(\calH(\calV),1_{\calH(\calV)})$), or in the wedge algebra of holomorphic forms over $\calV$ (denoted by $\Omega(\calV)$), where $\calV$ is a simply connected differentiable manifold of $\C^n$.